emiliodominguez/presentation-slideshow/README.md

     └── .next                       # Next configuration files
     └── .storybook                  # Storybook configuration files
     └── components                  # Components folder
-    │   ├── LanguageSelector        # The language selector
     │   ├── Layout                  # The main layout wrapper
+    │   │   ├── LanguageSelector    # The language selector
-    │   ├── Navigation              # The slides navigation
+    │   │   └── Navigation          # The slides navigation
     │   ├── Shared                  # Shared components
+    │   │   └── BaseSlide           # The base slide component
     │   │   └── Breadcrumbs         # The top slide breadcrumbs
     │   │   └── EdgeBox             # A floating box that sits at any edge of the screen │   │   └── LogoAndTitle        # The company logo and a title